 Options that might be available to you

-So, if you are a homeowner and you’re confident you’ll be able to make all the monthly repayments, this sort of loan might work for you.
-However, it’s really important to remember that taking out any form of credit is a big commitment and falling behind on your payments for a secured loan could mean losing your home.
+So, if you’re a homeowner and confident you’ll be able to make all the monthly repayments, this sort of loan might work for you.
+However, it’s really important to remember that taking out any form of credit is a big commitment, and falling behind on your payments for a secured loan could mean losing your home.

 Keep an eye on your credit history

 Your credit history plays a key role in the types of credit you’re eligible for.
 The better you’ve managed credit in the past, the lower the rates you’re likely to be offered on most forms of credit, including mortgages.